syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/PopulatingItems.md

 ![IsOpen](images/overview.png)

-## Selection color of radial menu
+## Selection color of the radial menu

-Selection color of an item can be changed using the `SelectionColor` property of radial menu.
+The selection color of an item can be changed using the `SelectionColor` property of the radial menu.

 {% tabs %}
 {% highlight c# %}